Mohamad Kdouh (footballer, born 1997): Ahed

+First seasons

 Coming through the youth academy, Kdouh made his senior debut for Lebanese Premier League side Ahed in 2013.
 His first goal came during the 2016–17 season, which he ended with seven goals in 17 appearances.
 In the following season he scored five in 12.
 Kdouh equaled the previous season's league goal tally in the 2018–19 season, with two more games, and scored five goals along with two assists in the 2019 AFC Cup.

 Loan to Bashundhara Kings

 On 19 September 2019, Bangladesh Premier League champions Bashundhara Kings announced the signing of Kdouh on a one-year loan.
 His first goal for the club came on 24 October 2019, scoring a brace against Chennai City in a 3–2 win in the group stage of the 2019 Sheikh Kamal International Club Cup.
 He scored once again the following game, against Terengganu, ending the tournament with three goals.

 Kdouh scored two goals at the 2019–20 Bangladesh Federation Cup, to help his side win the title, the first in their history.
 He ended his stay with the Bangladeshi side with five goals in seven appearances without featuring in the league.